joagre/ratatoskr/ideas/r.md

 ### Tuple Literal

-A tuple literal is represented as comma separated fixed size sequence of values of any type enclosed between a leading `#(` and a trailing `)`.
+A tuple literal is represented as comma separated, fixed size sequence of values of any type.
+This sequence is enclosed between a leading `#(` and a trailing `)`.

 `#("foo", 3.14, #("bar", fn (x) { x + 1}))`

 ### List literal

-A list literal is represented as comma-separated sequence of values of any type enclosed within square brackets.
+A list literal is represented as comma-separated sequence of values, which can be if any type enclosed within square brackets.

 ```
 ?a = [3.14, "foo", 1816381],